FAA orders fan blade inspections after pattern of engine-related failures

 Another risk was found in the sunlight that would shine through large windows in Pratt & Whitney’s East Hartford, Conn., fan-blade overhaul facility.
 The inspection tool picks up temperature changes “and the afternoon sun would cause ghost images on the thermal scans,” according to the NTSB.

-Underlying the inspection failures before the 2018 flight was Pratt & Whitney’s decision to classify the imaging process, which the company developed around 2005, as “new and emerging technology, according to the NTSB’s June 2020 report.
-That meant the company “did not have to develop a formal program for initial and recurrent training,” inspector certification, and added oversight, as would be done with some other established inspection methods, the NTSB said.
+Underlying the inspection failures before the 2018 flight was Pratt & Whitney’s decision to classify the imaging process, which the company developed around 2005, as “new and emerging technology,” according to the NTSB’s June 2020 report.
+That meant the company “did not have to develop a formal program for initial and recurrent training,” inspector certification and added oversight, as would be done with some other established inspection methods, the NTSB said.

 The inspectors who worked on the problem blade were given modest initial training, according to the NTSB.
-But for another training offered by Pratt, the two inspectors “were not permitted to attend so that they could work on clearing the backlog of fan blades that were in the shop.”
+But for another training offered by Pratt & Whitney, the two inspectors “were not permitted to attend so that they could work on clearing the backlog of fan blades that were in the shop.”

 Following the 2018 incident, the company reported that it developed a curriculum for “initial and recurrent” training for inspections using thermal acoustic imaging, the NTSB said.